davem2/diffout/README.md

-#diffout
+# diffout

-Runs a command on a list of input files, then diffs the resulting outputs with copies stored from a previous run.
+Runs a command on a list of input files and generate a report on the differences between the resulting outputs and outputs from a previous run.

-##Installation
+## Installation

 Clone this repository, or download zip.